AnneLonero/Product_Testing_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/114631804/225218418-90ba52e2-0d80-46ec-8db3-a21cd60a9631.png)

-* The result of the T-test for the suspensio coils for Lot 3 show a slight different to population mean.
+* The result of the T-test for the suspension coils for Lot 3 show a slight different to population mean.
 The p-value is 0.04168, which is lower than the common 0.05.
 Therefore, the null hypothesis can be rejected, which determined that this lot might has potential problem and need further evaluation.

 ![image](https://user-images.githubusercontent.com/114631804/225219595-968c4dbc-7e1c-4df2-a784-0ee1898554e0.png)